-Economic opportunity fisheries for WCVI ISBM Chinook do not occur in areas that will be impacted by 2019 Interior Fraser River Steelhead management measures.
+Economic opportunity fisheries for WCVI ISBM Chinook do not occur in areas that will be impacted by 2020 Interior Fraser River Steelhead management measures.

-There is the potential for ESSR fisheries at the Conuma, Robertson and Nitinat hatcheries as well as Burman River when broodstock collection targets will be met.
+There is the potential for ESSR fisheries at the Robertson and Nitinat hatcheries as well as Burman River when broodstock collection targets will be met.
 Theses fisheries are implemented in collaboration with local First Nations and DFO hatchery staff.
-ESSR fisheries for other enhanced streams may be considered where excess escapements can be identified inseason.
+ESSR fisheries for other enhanced streams (e.g. Thornton Creek) may be considered where excess escapements can be identified in-season.